kvz/airbud/README.md

 ![air_bud_-_golden_receiver](https://cloud.githubusercontent.com/assets/26752/3387034/c4cc56d0-fc79-11e3-8d0a-09ef9280bb0f.jpg)

 Airbud is a wrapper around [request](https://www.npmjs.org/package/request) with support for for handling JSON, retries with exponential backoff &amp; injecting fixtures.
-This will save you some boilerplate and allow you to easier test your applications, as they don't have to rely on external HTTP calls.
+This will save you some boilerplate and allow you to easier test your applications.

 ## Example